johnnyb912/MigraineTracker/README.md

  - [TypeDoc](http://typedoc.io/) for generating code documentation based on source code comments
  - [D3.js](http://d3js.org/) for advanced data visualizations and animations
  - [Bootstrap](http://getbootstrap.com/) CSS Framework for responsive, mobile-first web projects
- - [Font Awesome](http://fortawesome.github.io/Font-Awesome/) icon and css toolkit
- - Built in support for layout and styling of the application based on [SASS](http://sass-lang.com/)
+ - Built in support for layout and styling of the application based on [Sass](http://sass-lang.com/)

 The directory structure contained in this document is based upon our [Angular Enterprise Component Architecture](https://bitbucket.org/DePalma_Studios/depalma-architecture-guidance/wiki/Angular%201.x%20and%202.0%20Application%20Solution%20Structure) design document.